SourCherries/psy-466/pages/lab5_correlations.md

 ## Set up

-### Worksheet
-All of your answers to the graded questions will be put into this worksheet [lab-5-your-name-goes-here.docx](/psy-466/assets/lab-5-your-name-goes-here.docx).
-Please download this worksheet and update the file name with your name.

-During this tutorial, I will let you know when you should answer a question and include that answer in your worksheet.
-When you are done, you can upload your worksheet to Black Board.

 ### Sources of data for this lab
 We use data from the [World Happiness Report](http://worldhappiness.report/).
 A .csv of the data can be found here: [WHR2018.csv](/psy-466/data/WHR2018.csv)